Page created on June 3, 2021. Last updated on April 5, 2022 at 14:36

 - Multiple sclerosis

-The pain can occur at rest or in association with movements like chewing, talking, touching, etc.
+The pain can occur at rest or in association with movements like chewing, talking, touching, etc. The patient is usually asymptomatic between the attacks.
+Long periods of remission, sometimes as long as a few years, where the patient experiences no attacks, are not unusual.

 Diagnosis and evaluation